-Retaliatory discharge of an employee at-will gives rise to to a cause of action in tort, rather than breach of contract.
+Retaliatory discharge of an employee at will gives rise to a cause of action in tort, rather than breach of contract.
 See Haas Carriage, Inc. v.
 Berna, 651 N.E.
 2d 284, 289 (Ind.
 Ct.
 App.
 1995).
 Retaliatory discharge of an at-will employee constitutes an intentional wrongful act on the part of the employer for which the employee is entitled to be fully compensated in damages.
 See Haas Carriage, Inc., 651 N.E.
 2d at 289.

 Federal Wrongful Termination Claims

 Indiana employees are protected from wrongful termination under several federal laws.
 To learn more about your right to be free from wrongful termination under federal law, click here.
-These federal wrongful termination claims provide broader protection than Indiana law and include retaliation short of an actual termination.
-However, several of these federal wrongful termination claims have statute of limitations that can be as short as 30 days.
-Brian J Graber LLC, is an Indiana wrongful termination lawyer representing Indiana employees retaliated against in violation of the following federal laws:
+These federal wrongful termination claims provide broader protection than Indiana law and include retaliation short of actual termination.
+However, several of these federal wrongful termination claims have a statute of limitations that can be as short as 30 days.
+Brian J Graber LLC is an Indiana wrongful termination lawyer representing Indiana employees retaliated against in violation of the following federal laws:

 - Truck Driver Whistleblower Law